You have a C++ std::vector and you want to convert it to a Boost.Python Numpy ndarray.

 Python 3 has become an important language nowadays.

-So if you haven't installed it yet on your Windows 10 operating system, it's time.
+So if you haven't installed it yet on your Windows 10 operating system, it's time (it should work as well on Windows 11).

 We are going to setup a complete installation in order to be ready using it later.